What are the Different Types of Magnetic Separation Method?

 Permanent magnets are materials that have a strong magnetic field that does not disappear when the material is cut or broken.
 Ferromagnetic materials are materials that have a strong magnetic field that disappears when the material is cut or broken.
 There are many different methods or techniques used to separate magnetic materials.

 This method is used to separate different types of ferromagnetic materials, such as steel, iron, and nickel.
-Another common magnetic separation technique is magnetic separation by means of solids.
+Another common magnetic separation technique is magnetic separation using solids.
 A strong magnetic field is used to attract the ferromagnetic materials to the poles of a magnet, while the permanent magnets are ripe.

 {tocify} $title={Table of Contents}